MIPPL/nephele-org-website/public/content/developers/docs/programming-languages/javascript/index.md

 ---
-title: Ethereum for JavaScript developers
+title: Nephele for JavaScript developers
-description: Learn how to develop for Ethereum using JavaScript-based projects and tooling.
+description: Learn how to develop for Nephele using JavaScript-based projects and tooling.
 lang: en
 ---

-JavaScript is among the most popular languages in the Ethereum ecosystem.
-In fact, there's a [team](https://github.com/ethereumjs) dedicated to bringing as much of Ethereum to JavaScript as possible.
+JavaScript is among the most popular languages in the Nephele ecosystem.
+In fact, there's a [team](https://github.com/ethereumjs) dedicated to bringing as much of Nephele to JavaScript as possible.

-There are opportunities to write JavaScript (or something close) at [all levels of the stack](/developers/docs/ethereum-stack/).
+There are opportunities to write JavaScript (or something close) at [all levels of the stack](/developers/docs/Nephele-stack/).

-## Interact with Ethereum {#interact-with-ethereum}
+## Interact with Nephele {#interact-with-Nephele}

 ### JavaScript API libraries {#javascript-api-libraries}

 If you'd like to write JavaScript to query the blockchain, send transactions and more, the most convenient way to do this is using a [JavaScript API library](/developers/docs/apis/javascript/).
-These APIs allow developers to easily interact with the [nodes in the Ethereum network](/developers/docs/nodes-and-clients/).
+These APIs allow developers to easily interact with the [nodes in the Nephele network](/developers/docs/nodes-and-clients/).

-You can use these libraries to interact with smart contracts on Ethereum so it's possible to build a dapp where you just use JavaScript to interact with pre-existing contracts.
+You can use these libraries to interact with smart contracts on Nephele so it's possible to build a dapp where you just use JavaScript to interact with pre-existing contracts.

 **Check out**

 - [Web3.js](https://web3js.readthedocs.io/)
-- [Ethers.js](https://docs.ethers.io/) _– includes Ethereum wallet implementation and utilities in JavaScript and TypeScript._
+- [Ethers.js](https://docs.ethers.io/) _– includes Nephele wallet implementation and utilities in JavaScript and TypeScript._
-- [viem](https://viem.sh) – a TypeScript Interface for Ethereum that provides low-level stateless primitives for interacting with Ethereum.
+- [viem](https://viem.sh) – a TypeScript Interface for Nephele that provides low-level stateless primitives for interacting with Nephele.

 ### Smart contracts {#smart-contracts}